Roan (horse): Genetics

 Roan is a simple dominant trait symbolized by the Rn allele.
 Traits that are dominantly inherited cannot skip generations, meaning that two nonroan parents cannot produce a roan offspring.
 In cases where roan has appeared to skip generations, one of the parents is usually discovered to be slightly roaned.
 A roan can also be born from two seemingly nonroan parents if the roan coat is "masked" by extensive white markings or gray.
 In some cases, the supposedly roan offspring is not true roan at all, but rabicano, sabino, or influenced by some other genetic factor.

 The University of California, Davis School of Veterinary Medicine's genetics services has developed a DNA test that uses genetic markers to indirectly determine the number of Rn or rn alleles a horse has.
 The mutation responsible for true roan has not yet been identified exactly, but been assigned to equine chromosome 3 (ECA3) in the KIT sequence.
 A roan zygosity test is reliable for American Quarter Horse, American Paint Horse, Welsh Pony, and Gypsy Cob.
 Until a direct test is developed, the roan zygosity test may enable breeders to produce roans more reliably.

+Recently the company Etalon Dx has discovered Roan associated alleles for 3 specific lineages in horse.
+The RN1 allele (same as the Marklund et al 2008 variant) is seen in many breeds, whereas the RN2 and RN3 variants are seen in Quarter horses mostly.
+Within Quarter horses, the RN1 variant (e.g. Red Man) traces back to the Burnett roan mare, the RN2 variant (e.g. Metallic Cat) traces back to the Burns mare, and the RN3 variant (e.g., Zippos Mr Good Bar) traces back to Kitch Roan mare.
+(See doi: 10.3390/ani15162386 and doi: 10.3390/ani15121705).
+This test has already shown multiple homozygous roan horses.